lnvn/idishare/content/post/raci-model.md

 | Task 4 |          |          |          |     I     |

 #### Pros And Cons
-RACI provides a clear view of who executes a task, who approves it, who gives input, and show is kept in the loop.
+RACI provides a clear view of who executes a task, who approves it, who gives input, and who is kept in the loop.

 **Pros:**